 So it’s important for mums and dads to carefully curate the preschool TV shows their little ones watch on a daily basis.

-When choosing the best shows for your preschooler, here are seven important guidelines to remember.
+When choosing the best TV shows for preschoolers, here are seven important guidelines to remember.

-7 Tips to choose the best preschool TV shows
+7 Tips to choose the best TV shows for preschoolers

 1. Go for shows that don’t have long episodes